joshjohanning/github-misc-scripts/gh-cli/README.md

 ./get-enterprise-organizations.sh octocat-corp | jq -r '.data.enterprise.organizations.nodes[].login'
 ```

+### get-enterprise-owners.sh

+Get a list of all owners (administrators) in an enterprise

 ### get-enterprise-roles-in-organizations-all-roles.sh

 Queries every organization in an enterprise and returns whether the user is a member or a member + admin of the organization.